 This is a magnificent day next to the blue waters of the southern coast to recharge our batteries for the last two intense days of the route.
 The Portuguese Algarve is visited by tourists from all over the world for the quality of its beaches, mild climate, rich cuisine, beautiful fishing villages and its friendly people.
 Today you’ll have the opportunity to enjoy it all.

 The roads and highways that follow the coastline of the Portuguese Algarve can get pretty busy.
 We’ll escape from the chaos by heading up into the mountains on winding roads used only by the locals.
 These roads will take us to the beautiful Sierra de Monchique with its spectacular views.
 After a fantastic day on a motorcycle we’ll descend to the shores of the Atlantic again, at the foot of the westernmost part of the Algarve.

 Day 14: Western Algarve – Lisbon

 Today we have a long ride north along the Atlantic coast in search of the Tajo River.
 We’ll cross it near the coast on one of the most famous bridges of the city.
-Along the way we’ll visit lighthouses hanging on impressive steep cliffs, very important in maritime history for its strategic location.
+Along the way we’ll visit lighthouses hanging on impressive steep cliffs, very important in maritime history for their strategic location.
 After riding the entire length of the picturesque southern coast, the marvelous city of Lisbon will welcome us again with open arms.